awsdocs/amazon-appstream2-developer-guide/doc_source/base-images-agent.md

 ## Create an Image That Always Uses the Latest Version of the AppStream 2\.0 Agent<a name="create-image-that-always-uses-latest-agent"></a>

-When your images are configured to always use the latest AppStream 2\.0 agent version, your streaming instances are automatically updated with the latest features, performance improvements, and security updates that are available from AWS\.
+When your images are configured to always use the latest AppStream 2\.0 agent version, your streaming instances are automatically updated with the latest features, performance improvements, and security updates that are available from AWS when a new agent version is released\.

+**Note**
+In some cases, a new AppStream 2\.0 agent version might conflict with your software\.
+We recommend that you qualify the new AppStream 2\.0 agent version before deploying it to your production fleets\.

 **To create an image that always uses the latest version of the AppStream 2\.0 agent**